q-g-j/minestepper/README.md

 - press ENTER on a number to auto-reveal safe cells similar to the Windows-version (if flags are placed right)

 It compiles and runs in Linux and Windows but might look a bit different on both, depending on the terminal(-settings) used.
-The screenshot was taken from konsole (the default terminal in KDE Plasma) in Linux.

 To compile you can use gcc with g++, cmake and make or import into some IDE (like KDevelop, VSCode...).
 No extra libraries needed.